Docs Menu

 Semantic Kernel is an open-source SDK that allows you to combine various AI services and plugins with your applications.
 You can use Semantic Kernel for a variety of AI use cases, including RAG.

 By integrating Atlas Vector Search with Semantic Kernel, you can use Atlas as a vector database and use Atlas Vector Search to implement RAG by retrieving semantically similar documents from your data.
-To learn more about RAG, see Key Concepts.
+To learn more about RAG, see Retrieval-Augmented Generation (RAG) with Atlas Vector Search.

 To complete this tutorial, you must have the following:

-• A notebook to run your Python project such as Colab.
+• An environment to run interactive Python notebooks such as Colab.

 1